cerayx/magic_git_py_leaflet/tutorial/README.md

 cd magic_git_py_leaflet\tutorial
 ```

-###Create a Python virtual Environment
+###Create a Python Virtual Environment
 Virtual Environments keep your main Python installation from becoming
-cluttered with many packages, some of which could cause conflicts with certain
+cluttered with many packages, some of which could cause conflicts (some
-packages required specific versions of some libraries to run.
+packages require specific versions of libraries to run).
 Virtual Environments
 also make it easy for you or others to reproduce the workspace, since all of the
 required libraries are stored in a text file and can be installed with a single
 command.